Police search for suspects in fatal shooting of Las Vegas mom

-(Reuters) - Police said on Tuesday they were searching for at least one suspect in the fatal shooting of a woman in Las Vegas in an apparent road rage incident.
+(Reuters) - Police were still searching on Tuesday for one or more suspects who fatally shot a Las Vegas woman as she headed home from a driving lesson with her teenage daughter, in an apparent road-rage incident.

-Tammy Meyers was shot in the head by the occupant of another vehicle after a near-collision that caused an argument on Thursday night, Las Vegas Police Lieutenant Ray Steiber said at a press conference.
+Tammy Meyers was shot in the head on Thursday morning by the occupant of another vehicle minutes after a near-collision that touched off an argument, according to the Las Vegas Metropolitan Police Department.

 The 44-year-old mother of four died two days later after being taken off life-support.

-Meyers was driving home from her daughter’s school where she had been giving the girl a driving lesson in the parking lot, when she was almost involved in a traffic accident with another car, police say.
+Meyers had been on her way home from her daughter’s school, where she had been giving the girl a driving lesson in the parking lot, at the time the two cars were almost involved in a traffic accident, police say.

-She and her daughter then drove to their home a few miles from the famed Las Vegas Strip, and Meyers summoned her 22-year-old son, who was armed with a gun, to go out with her in search of the other car’s occupant, Steiber said.
+She and her daughter drove to their home a few miles from the famed Las Vegas Strip and summoned another family member, who arrived with a gun, police say.
+When the suspect vehicle arrived on her street, gunfire erupted, according to police.

-Meyers found the suspect and followed the car before heading home, Steiber said.
-The suspect then came to her street and opened fire as Meyers exited her car.
-Her son returned fire.

-“I would never say that anybody went looking for trouble, but unfortunately I can’t ask Tammy what was in her mind,” Steiber said.

 So far no suspects have been identified in the attack and authorities have been unable to issue a definitive description of the vehicle involved, saying only that it was believed to be a silver or gray four-door sedan with possible damage to the front end or bullet holes.